CALL FOR PARTICIPATION

 Eligibility

-- Cover Page listing: collaborating faculty names, department affiliations, email.
+- Cover Page: project title, collaborating faculty names, department affiliations, and email addresses.

-- Proposal: A 2-page project summary (Single-spaced) outlining aims, methods, expected outcomes, and public health connection.
-Projects may range from the idea to grant phase to re-submissions of grant applications.
+- Proposal: A 2-page project summary (Single-spaced) outlining specific aims, methods, expected outcomes, and public health connection.
+Projects may range from idea development to grant phase to re-submissions of grant applications.

 Evaluation Criteria

-The goal of the PHRC Public Health Collaboration Grant Program is to increase the number of collaboratively submitted CAHSS grants.
-Thus, the major criteria are:
+The goal of the PHRC Public Health Collaboration Grant Program is to increase the number and overall competitiveness of collaborative external grant submissions broadly in public health.

-- Faculty collaborators, with priority for cross-field or cross-department collaborations
+1. CAHSS Faculty collaborators: Priority for cross-field or cross-department collaborations

 Awards

-This program provides summer stipends to faculty teams who will begin work in the summer funding period to collaboratively develop and submit a proposal to an external funding source by December 31, 2025.
-Faculty stipends are awarded based on team size: $5,000 per person for two-person teams; $3,333 per person for three-person teams; and, $2,500 per person for four-person teams.
-Funding will be disbursed at the end of the summer based on demonstrated progress toward the grant submission goal.
+This program provides summer 2026 stipends to faculty teams.
+Selected faculty teams will participate in facilitated monthly sessions with other faculty teams to develop their grant proposals with the submission to an external funding source by August 15, 2026.
+Faculty stipends are awarded based on team size: $5,000 per person for two-person teams; $3,333 per person for three-person teams; and $2,500 per person for four-person teams.
+Funding will be disbursed in the summer based on demonstrated progress toward the grant submission goal.
 Funding is limited to the faculty summer stipend.